patrickbucher/daily-frontend-grind-q4-2024/2-typescript/03-javascript-primer-part-1.md

-# JavaScript primer, part 1
+# JavaScript Primer, Part 1

 To understand the benefits provided by TypeScript, one has to understand what JavaScript issues it addresses.